 - An aquarium air pump, like this one on Amazon, to aerate the water properly.

-- Some 3-inch Net pots to hold your plants as they grow.
-They anchor the plants in the system.
+- Enough 3-inch Net pots to hold your plants.

-- A medium such as aquarium stones, gravel, rockwool, “coir” (coconut fibers), clay balls, organic cotton batting, etc. Various plants thrive in distinct categories of growing media.
+- A medium such as “coir” (coconut fibers), rockwool, aquarium stones, gravel, clay balls, organic cotton batting, etc. Certain media will work better for some plants than others.